-- 4.16 In order to fulfil the requirements of the East of England Plan and to meet the housing need of the District, the Council is required to allocate additional land for residential development, including land which is currently allocated as Green Belt, due to the limited supply of alternative land. - 4.17 Whilst the Council acknowledge that the housing requirement stipulated in the East of England Plan is a minimum, it must be also mindful of the need to maintain Green Belt as far as possible. - 4.18 The locations and quantums for housing development as set out in Policy H2 are such that on a settlement-by-settlement basis, when combined with development proposed through H1, a balanced strategy for housing provision is delivered.
+4.17 In order to fulfil the requirements of the East of England Plan and to meet the housing need of the District, the Council is required to allocate additional land for residential development, including land which is currently allocated as Green Belt, due to the limited supply of alternative land.

-- 4.19 In addition to identifying settlements where housing development will be directed to, the Core Strategy also set outs the areas around such settlements where an extension to the residential envelope is appropriate.
-The Council will direct development to the most sustainable locations on the edge of settlements having regard to: - The proximity and relationship to existing centres, facilities and services; - The availability of infrastructure and/or the potential for additional infrastructure to be provided for development in such areas; - The potential to reduce private car dependency; - The potential to avoid areas of constraint (such as areas at risk of flooding, sites of ecological importance, public safety zone, etc); - The historical, agricultural and ecological value of land; - The impact on highway network (including availability and impact on existing network, as well as potential for improvements to be delivered); - The relationship of development locations to the District's areas of employment growth; - The potential to create a defensible Green Belt boundary; and - The avoidance of coalescence with neighbouring settlements. - 4.20 Development coming forward within the identified areas will have to conform to other Core Strategy policies, notably those discussed in the Transport and Community Infrastructure, Leisure and Tourism chapters.
-Appendix H1 outlines on-site infrastructure which will be required to be incorporated into development at each of the locations. - 4.21 The Core Strategy sets out broad timings for the delivery of housing in the general locations identified.
-It is neither possible, nor desirable, for all sites that are ultimately allocated for housing to be delivered simultaneously. - 4.22 A number of factors have been considered when drawing up the proposed general phasing of development, including the availability of infrastructure (in particular water infrastructure), the deliverability of potential sites within the areas, and the need to ensure that development is phased to allow its integration with existing communities. - 4.23 It is also important to phase the loss of Green Belt land to ensure that there is not an early or excessive release which may discourage redevelopment of previously developed land or undermine town centre regeneration proposals.
+- 4.18 Whilst the Council acknowledge that the housing requirement stipulated in the East of England Plan is a minimum, it must be also mindful of the need to maintain Green Belt as far as possible. - 4.19 The locations and quantums for housing development as set out in Policy H2 are such that on a settlement-by-settlement basis, when combined with development proposed through H1, a balanced strategy for housing provision is delivered. - 4.20 In addition to identifying settlements where housing development will be directed to, the Core Strategy also sets out the areas around such settlements where an extension to the residential envelope is appropriate.
+The Council will direct development to the most sustainable locations on the edge of settlements having regard to: - The proximity and relationship to existing centres, facilities and services; - The availability of infrastructure and/or the potential for additional infrastructure to be provided for development in such areas; - The potential to reduce private car dependency; - The potential to avoid areas of constraint (such as areas at risk of flooding, sites of ecological importance, public safety zone, etc); - The historical, agricultural and ecological value of land; - The impact on highway network (including availability and impact on existing network, as well as potential for improvements to be delivered); - The relationship of development locations to the District's areas of employment growth; - The potential to create a defensible Green Belt boundary; and - The avoidance of coalescence with neighbouring settlements. - 4.21 Development coming forward within the identified areas will have to conform to other Core Strategy policies, notably those discussed in the Transport and Community Infrastructure, Leisure and Tourism chapters.
+Appendix H1 outlines on-site infrastructure which will be required to be incorporated into development at each of the locations. - 4.22 The Core Strategy sets out broad timings for the delivery of housing in the general locations identified.
+It is neither possible, nor desirable, for all sites that are ultimately allocated for housing to be delivered simultaneously. - 4.23 A number of factors have been considered when drawing up the proposed general phasing of development, including the availability of infrastructure (in particular water infrastructure), the deliverability of potential sites within the areas, and the need to ensure that development is phased to allow its integration with existing communities.

+- 4.24 It is also important to phase the loss of Green Belt land to ensure that there is not an early or excessive release which may discourage redevelopment of previously developed land or undermine town centre regeneration proposals. - 4.25 In line with the Habitats Regulations and in consultation with NE, EA and Essex and Suffolk Water, development proposals must ensure that the water supply necessary for the development can be supplied sustainably (and without adverse effects on European Sites).